gregschmit/omake/README.md

 of makefiles and progammatically check the output (both stdout and filesystem output).
 I probably need to figure out how to check if other files are created by mistake and how to purge them.

-I should probably also copy over the GNU make test suite and try to make this project pass the entire test suite.
+I should probably also copy over the GNU make test suite and try to get this project to pass the entire test suite.